arsena-k/disease_stigma/README.md

 TrainingW2V_Booted_CleanedUp.py
 * Train word2vec models on bootstrapped text data.
 Use phrasers for each time window trained with the code "TrainingPhraser_CleanedUp.py"

+Validating_OverallW2VModels_CleanedUp.py
+* Validate an overall word2vec model on the WordSim-353 Test
+* Validate an overall word2vec model on the Google Analogy Test

 Validating_Dimensions in Bootstraps_CleanedUp.py
 * Cross-validation for each of 4 dimensions
 * Cosine similarities between all the 4 dimensions